isomerpages/tp-virtualcampus/media/interest-groups/_posts/2022-06-21-post-LEAD Ambassadors.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>LEAD Ambassadors aims to provide various platforms for students under
+<p>The LEAD Ambassadors aims to provide various platforms for students under
 the Temasek LEADership Programme (Temasek LEAD) to lead, serve, contribute and share knowledge.
 Members value-add to the LEAD community through the organising of meaningful and impactful programmes.
 Besides these, the group